muratk5n/thirdwave/en/README.md

 Pozsar: "Commodity correlations are also at 1, which, to stress, is never a good thing.
-But that’s precisely what happens when the West sanctions the single -largest commodity producer of the world, which sells virtually everything"
+But that’s precisely what happens when the West sanctions the single-largest commodity producer of the world, which sells virtually everything"

 ---